kolov/doorman/docs/README.md

 # Doorman

-Oauth2 authentication and user session middleware for `http4s`.
+Oauth2 authentication and user tracking middleware for `http4s`.

 User authentication and user tracking are two orthogonal concerns that often need to be handled together.
-This tiny library offers help with both concerns.
+This tiny library offers help with both.

 # Usage

 Read how to use `doorman` or jump right to the [demo](#demo)

-Add dependency ```"com.akolov" %% "doorman" % "0.2.0"```.
+Add dependency ```"com.akolov" %% "doorman" % "0.3.0"```.

 ### User tracking